alessiofrittoli/crypto-jwt/README.md

 # Run tests and watch file changes.
 pnpm test

-# Run tests and watch file changes with jest-environment-jsdom.
-pnpm test:jsdom

 # Run tests in a CI environment.
 pnpm test:ci

-# Run tests in a CI environment with jest-environment-jsdom.
-pnpm test:ci:jsdom
 ```

 You can eventually run specific suits like so: